Enovinx/rmod/README.md

 RMod is a desktop AI coding workspace built with Electron + React for **Roblox development**.
 It connects to OpenRouter models, lets you chat with an agent about your project, and can read/write files directly in a selected project folder.

+Feel free to donate to the owner here: ko-fi.com/enovinx

 ## Features

 - 🤖 **AI coding assistant** tuned for Roblox/Luau workflows.